 Fireplaces have come a long way since their humble beginnings.
 No longer are they simply a means of providing warmth and light; today, they are often the focal point of a room, adding both style and substance.
 And while there are many different types and designs to choose from, one thing remains the same: a fireplace is an architectural detail of a home that can define a room.
 As people, we associate home and comfort with them mostly; we want to cozy up right in front of them.
 It’s essential to us the design studio to make the fireplace a priority in our interior design process.

 In essence, a fireplace is more than just a functional design feature— it’s a beautiful focal point that can anchor any space.
 Yes, they provide comfort and warmth, but can also make a beautiful statement to any room.
 Whether you’re looking to add a touch of luxury to your home or simply want to make your living room more inviting, here are some fireplaces we love and hope they bring you some design inspiration for your home remodel or new construction project.
-For specific questions and ways to work with us, we encourage you to call or complete the form on the contact page.

 The use of the very slender brick gives the fireplace surround that characteristic midcentury modern look that is authentic to the 1960s.
 The design is both unique and simple – simplicity in the best way though.
 As Leonardo da Vinci said: “Simplicity is the ultimate sophistication.”